- Explain the law of conservation of mass, the law of definite proportions, and the law of multiple proportions.

 Dalton's Atomic Theory

 In 1808, an English chemist and schoolteacher named John Dalton (1766-1844) formulated an atomic theory based on the law of conservation of mass, the law of definite proportions, and the law of multiple proportions.
-His theory can be summarized in the following statements, illustrated in Figure below.
+His theory can be summarized in the following statements, illustrated below (Figure below).

 - All matter is composed of extremely small particles called atoms.